Beanies

 Branded Beanies for Ecommerce: Why They Sell So Well - CustomLogoThing packaging example

 Beanies sit in a useful middle ground.
 They are practical, but not boring.
 They are wearable, but not fussy.
 A customer can justify buying one because it solves a problem, then end up wearing it because it looks good.
+What other merch item gets this much repeat exposure without asking for a complicated fit?
 That gives the product a better shot than a lot of merch items, which often ask people to pay for brand visibility and call it a day.
 People are not that generous.

 For ecommerce teams, the logistics are part of the appeal.
 Beanies are compact enough that a few hundred units do not consume much space, and even larger runs are easy to carton and pick.
 There is no size curve to manage.
-There are fewer returns tied to fit than with apparel basics.
-And if the decoration is clean, the item can do double duty as a revenue product and a brand signal.
+Returns tied to fit are far lower than with apparel basics.
+If the decoration is clean, the item can do double duty as a revenue product and a brand signal.

 How Custom Knit Beanies Are Built for Online Stores